FragileTech/ml-ops-quickstart/README.md

 Arguments:
 * `OUTPUT`: Path to the target project.

-To set up a new repository from scratch interactively in the curren working directory:
+To set up a new repository from scratch interactively in the current working directory:
 ```bash
 mloq setup -i .
 ```